homected/hdhrhttpapi/README.md

 Requirements
 ------------

 - There is not other additional requirements than Python 3.8.
+Other versions not tested.

 Development Resources
 ---------------------